Husky women take 17th at NCAA track and field meet

 The Husky women tied for 17th at the NCAA Diviaion I track and field championships Saturday in Austin, Texas.

 The Huskies scored 14 points, which tied for the fourth-best finish in school history.
-The final points came from Darhian, who took seventh in the 400 hurdles at 57.76 seconds, earning All-American status.
+The final points came from Darhian Mills, who took seventh in the 400 hurdles at 57.76 seconds, earning All-American status.

 Hannah Rusnak came one place from adding to the point total as she took ninth in the heptathlon, breaking her school record with 5,779 points to become a second-team All-American.